Module: Content modeling guide

 We’ve mentioned the term content type several times in the previous page.
 What is a content type, and why do we talk about them?

 Content types (and their relationships) are crucial elements of any content model.
 They are blueprints for individual items.
-When an editor creates an item using this blueprint, the content type determines what data and in what format is stored.
+When an editor creates an item using this blueprint, the content type determines which data is stored and in what format.

 Content type is not an Xperience-specific term.
-Rather, it’s a general term used in information architecture to define a standardized data structure.
+Rather, it’s a general term used in information architecture that defines a standardized data structure.

 From a business perspective, content types need to represent meaningful structures that both humans and machines understand.
 The following images show an article with additional related content and how this data is translated into a content type.

-The first image shows how different pieces of an article are stored in a meaningful structure.
+The first image shows how the different parts of an article are organized in a meaningful structure.

-The Asset content type defines the structure for media items referenced by the article.
-It includes fields, such as media title, medie description, internal description, media file for the binarfy, and a media category.
+The Asset content type defines the structure for media items that this article references.
+The Asset content type includes fields, such as media title, media description, internal description, media file for the binary, and a media category.

 The website screenshot illustrates how different fields are reused.
 For example, the article’s title, teaser image, and summary are reused in the article Teaser and Featured news blocks, and the full article page.